June Newsletter 2021

 Champion rower and medical student Imogen Grant (2014) has been selected for the team GB rowing squad and is off to the Tokyo Olympics.
 Imogen was selected in the lightweight women’s double sculls with Emily Craig for the Games.
 You can read about Imogen’s incredible achievement in an article in the Cambridge Independent.
 Read.

 MEET THE JRFs

 Dr Dan Perrin, who has been appointed as a Junior Research Fellow in English Literature and will join the College in October 2021, talks Swift, satire and stories in the latest in the ‘Meet the JRFs’ series.
 Read.

 Director of Cambridge Zero Dr Emily Shuckburgh (1994) is included in the ‘Green Power List 2021’ – the Sunday Times Magazine’s list of the UK’s top 20 environmentalists.
 You can read about her mission to create a greener planet in a Guardian article from 18 June.
 Read.

 WE’RE HIRING – PLEASE SHARE!

 The Alumni Relations and Development Office is currently recruiting for an Alumni Relations Assistant (Events) to help us deliver our annual programme of events for the College alumni community.
 So if you are interested in applying, or know of anyone who may be interested in the role, please do share the details.
-The closing date for applications is Wednesday 30 June and full details are available on the website.
+The closing date for applications is Wednesday 30 June and full details are available on the.